ngrok/ngrok-docs/docs/user-management/index.md

 - Bot users may be attached to services that consume ngrok platform resources and can trigger overages.
 These areas include metrics like bandwidth, total sessions and endpoints, auth tokens, API tokens, and more.
 - Bot users have limited functionality:
   - Bot users cannot log into the ngrok Dashboard
-  - Bot users bannot be assigned or shared among multiple accounts
+  - Bot users cannot be assigned or shared among multiple accounts
 - Benefits of bot users:
   - Credentials that are unique to a specific service or function can be connected to a bot user instead of being connected to a person.
 A standard user may leave the account or want to rotate their credentials, and these actions should not impact production services running in ngrok.
   - Events are attributed to a Bot User and can help you better understand what a specific production service in ngrok is doing, even when there are multiple production services in the same account.